ProManage and Industry 4.0

 ProManage, cloud computing and mobile devices

 Cloud informatics is the general name given to the internet based informatics services that can be used for computers and other devices any time and that provides computer sources that are shared among the users.
 What lies underneath it is the prevention of both local server investment and maintenance costs via holding data in the server in the cloud and the provision of access to information over internet regardless of location.
 Especially, accessing information over mobile devices that are connected to the internet will speed manufacturing responsibles' activities up and ensure prevention of production losses from taking place before they occur.
 ProManage has been addressing this need for years with its mobile applications and email notification service.
-Moreover, its web-based application and Cloud Server support will increase its utilization efficiency in mobile devices.
+Moreover, its web-based application and Cloud Server support will increase its utilization efficiency in mobile devices and create a way to make industries as a smart factories.

 ProManage, machine to machine communication (M2M), autonomous systems and machine learning